Lighthouse Public Affairs, LLC

 Veronica Bell, Partner email Veronica

-Prior to joining Lighthouse Public Affairs, Veronica led Google’s Community and Public Policy efforts in the Bay Area from August 2009 to April 2014 through a period of enormous growth.
+Prior to joining Lighthouse Public Affairs, Veronica led Google’s Community and Public Policy efforts in the Bay Area through a period of tremendous growth.
 In this role, Veronica worked with government agencies, non-governmental organizations, community groups, environmentalists, and elected officials on a variety of efforts, including public private partnerships, transportation planning, land use, and corporate philanthropy.

 Before leading Google’s local Bay Area efforts, Veronica held a variety of roles in her nine year tenure there, including planning launch events for new office openings around the world, creating marketing and outreach programs for developer partners, and managing partnerships with nonprofits and educational organizations.